postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-azure.md

 After exporting, you can use the **Current** toggle to make the new or updated revision the current revision.

-> If you encounter an error when exporting, it may be because your schema uses some properties (such as `name` or `description`) that can only be updated on the current revision.
+> You may see an error when exporting if your schema uses certain properties (such as `name` or `description`) that must be updated on the current revision.
 For more information, see the Microsoft help article [API import restrictions and known issues](https://docs.microsoft.com/en-us/azure/api-management/api-management-api-import-restrictions).
-After you validate your schema against the restrictions, export it again.
+Check your schema and then export it again.